-For this architecture the debian-installer supports two different user interfaces: a graphical one and a textbased one.
-The graphical interface is used by default unless you select an "Install" option in the boot menu.
+For this architecture the debian-installer supports two different user interfaces: a text-based one and a graphical one.
+The text-based interface is used by default unless you select an "Graphical install" option in the boot menu.
 For more information about booting the graphical installer, please refer to Section 5.1.6.